-NCERT books also offer a number of problems in the form of exercise questions for students to solve which helps them assess their understanding of the topics learned in the chapter.
-Solving these exercises in each chapter assures positive results as these questions are generally asked in exams directly or in twisted manner.
+NCERT books offer a number of problems in the form of exercise questions for students to solve which helps them assess their understanding of the topics learned in the chapter.
+Solving these exercise questions in each chapter assures positive results as these questions are generally asked in exams directly or in a twisted manner.
 Therefore, students who want to score well in their CBSE exams should practice NCERT questions.

-Here we have collated the NCERT solutions for CBSE Class 9 Science Chapter 4- Structure of the Atom.
-Here, students can find a better approach to the questions given at the end of chapter- Structure of the Atom in NCERT textbook.
+Here we have collated the NCERT solutions for CBSE Class 9 Science Chapter 4 - Structure of the Atom.
+Here, students can find a better approach to the questions given at the end of the chapter- Structure of the Atom.
 All these solutions have been prepared by the subject experts and have been revised to bring accurate study material for our students.

 Q. What are canal rays?

 Canal rays or anode rays are the positively charged rays which are seen moving from the anode towards cathode in a specially designed discharge tube (with a porous cathode), when a high voltage is applied across the electrodes.
 These rays were discovered by Goldstein in 1886.

 Q. On the basis of Thomson's model of an atom, explain how the atom is neutral as a whole?

 According to Thomson’s model of the atom, an atom consists of both negatively and positively charged particles.
 The negatively charged particles are embedded in the positively charged sphere These negative and positive charges are equal in magnitude.
 Thus, by counterbalancing each other's effect, they make an atom neutral.

 Q. What do you think would be the observation if the α-particle scattering experiment is carried out using a foil of a metal other than gold?